ScandiPWA (deprecated)

 What is this?

 Ngrok container is a thing that can save you a decent amount of time during the third-party integrations’ development process.
-Feel welcome to get acknowledged with the documentation on the official website.
+Feel welcome to get acknowledged with the documentation .

 The ngrok container provides an opportunity to get your application tunnelled from your localhost to a remote ngrok domain, which is cost-free for up to 8 hours and is convenient to enter into any API that should whitelist you explicitly.